cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

   1. When building, check the **Small Packet Mode** and fill in the **Small Packet Mode Server Path**.
 Then click on **Build**.

-  2. After the build is complete, click the **Open** button after the **Publish Path** to upload the **jsb-link/res** directory under the release path to the packet mode server.
-For example, if the default publishing path is build, you need to upload the **build/jsb-link/res** directory.
+  2. After the build is complete, click the **Open** button after the **Publish Path** to upload the **/quickgame/res** directory under the release path to the packet mode server.
+For example, if the default publishing path is build, you need to upload the **/build/quickgame/res** directory.

-  At this point, the **res** directory will no longer be included in the built-up quickgame directory, and the resources in the res directory will be downloaded from the filled **Small Packet Mode Server Path** via the network request.
+  At this point, the **res** directory will no longer be included in the built-up rpk, and the resources in the res directory will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

 - **Keystore**